 Quit smoking — Give up credit cards

 Quitting smoking is one of the most common New Year’s resolutions, and with good reason.
 It’s a difficult habit to end — kind of like credit card debt.
 Beyond the immediate concerns, credit card dependency can ruin your credit and hurt your chances of enjoying longer term financial goals.
-Make a resolution to lose your credit card “addiction” this year.
-Make this the year of living within your means while borrowing responsibly.
+Make a resolution to lose your credit card “addiction” in the new year.
+Instead, make friends with credit.
+Plan for a future of living within your means while borrowing responsibly.

 Family time — Make a will

-Spending more time with loved ones is another common resolution.
+Next on the list of popular resolutions is spending more time with loved ones.
 The holidays are a great time to rekindle connections with friends and family that may have lapsed.
 That same realization that life is short can be a wake-up call to put your estate in order.
 Start by making a will, if you don’t have one.
 Later, your family can focus on helping each other through the difficult time rather than dealing with bill collectors and lawyers trying to divide your stuff.
 Make an appointment with an estate planning attorney to ensure you’re covered.

 Get healthy — Start saving for retirement

 Eating right and taking care of yourself are good steps toward a healthy future and ranks at the top of New Year’s resolutions.
 To set yourself up for a healthy financial future, start planning for your retirement.
-At the very least, make this the year you max out your employer or personal retirement contributions.
-You can set up automatic withdrawals that go into your employer sponsored retirement account or individual retirement account (IRA) to make the process easier.
+At the very least, commit to maxing out your employer or personal retirement contributions.
+Set up automatic withdrawals that go into your employer sponsored retirement account or individual retirement account (IRA) to make the process easier.

 Cut down on stress — Boost your savings

-Resolving to stress less this year can improve your life dramatically.
-Likewise, starting the year focused on boosting your savings and stressing less about your financial woes can help your plans to live better.
+Resolving to stress less in the new year can improve your life dramatically.
+Likewise, starting the year stressing less about your financial woes can help your plan to live better.
 So, resolve to take action.
 Try the 52-Week Challenge for an easy and fun way to take small steps toward a bigger financial reward!